 Like Overwatch but don't want to spend money?
 Paladins might be up your alley.
 Paladins may seem like a free-to-play Overwatch clone, but there are some major differences.
 Paladins also offers crossplay multiplayer and silky smooth 60 FPS gameplay.

-More of a first-person adventure than shooter, Alien Isolation is a horror game set in the Alien world.
+More of a first-person adventure than a shooter, Alien Isolation is a horror game set in the Alien world.
 You must use your wits and whatever weapons are available to you to stay one step ahead of the Xenomorph stalking the ship.

-The really wild west: Call of Juarez: Gunslinger
+Call of Juarez: Gunslinger

 The cooperative multiplayer shooter, Borderlands, makes its way onto the Nintendo Switch, bringing the original Borderlands, Borderlands 2, and Borderlands: The Pre-Sequel along for the ride.